mattermost/docs/source/deployment/mobile-app-deployment.rst

 - Is a VPN connection required?
 - Do we use an Enterprise Mobile Management (EMM) Provider?

 Again, this means pausing before you jump into your Mattermost mobile deployment.
-This takes a little more time, but will make the difference in ensuring your see a return on your investment.
+But it will make all the difference in ensuring you see a return on your investment.

 ----

 ###################################
-Mattermost Mobile Deployment Primer
+Mattermost mobile deployment primer
 ###################################

-A mobile deployment is not a small project.
-While Mattermost provides options to make it as easy as possible, it will take time and iteration.
+While Mattermost provides options to make mobile deployment as easy as possible, it will take time and iteration.

-We’re here to support you.

 This primer serves as an introduction to Mattermost mobile technologies.
 It is a complement to our technical documentation, and focuses on three main areas: